 DIY Cat Scratching Post: Stretch & Claw the Natural Way

 Try out this plan shared by our friends Joe and Shelley at Pet Tree Houses.
 What started as a DIY project for these former home builders has turned into a second career crafting beautiful indoor tree houses for cats.
-Here’s their spin on a natural scratch post.
+Here’s their spin on a natural scratching post.

 What You’ll Need

-- A staple gun or strong double-sided tape
+- Staple gun or strong double-sided tape

 - Two (2) 3-inch wood screws

-- A straight edge
+- Straight edge